 As computer technology in the field of emergency medical services continues to become more popular, computers will be used in this course for several assignments.
 All students have access to computers and printers on the South Plains College Reese campus.
 Students will be expected to utilize computers to access assignments and classroom resources.
 All registered students are supplied with a working email account from South Plains College.
-In order to take exams, students must have their username and password.
+To take exams, students must have their username and password.

 Cell phone usage during hospital-based clinical rotations will be restricted to clocking in and out and obtaining a signature from the preceptor at the end of the shift.
 Computer usage during clinical rotations will be restricted to use in a lounge or breakroom, where Private information can be kept private, and only used during downtime.
-Documentation for hospital-based clinical should be done after the completion of the clinical in a private home or study area.
+Hospital-based clinical documentation should be completed outside of the clinical site, after the completion of the clinical, in a private home or study setting.
 Field experiences may be documented while still on shift, as long as the preceptor allows and the student is not in the presence of a patient.
 A charge nurse, RN preceptor, or paramedic preceptor should always know the student's location, and documentation should be saved for after clinical hours if the site has activities to be performed